 Potential graduate students:

 In a typical year (space permitting), I usually plan to recruit MA and PhD students to work with me at the University of Victoria.
 I do not typically recruit MS/MSc students.
-I especially welcome Indigenous applicants and applicants from other marginalized/racialized backgrounds.
+I especially welcome Indigenous applicants and applicants from diverse backgrounds.

-It is extremely important that we have some form of contact/conversation before applying–UVic Geography departmental policy is that no student can be admitted to our graduate program without first securing an advising/funding commitment from a faculty member, and I will not commit to a student who I have not been in touch with.
+It is extremely important that we have some form of contact/conversation before applying–UVic Geography departmental policy is that no student can be admitted to our graduate program without an advising/funding commitment from a faculty member, and I will not commit to a student who I have not been in touch with.

 Admissions to UVic Geography’s graduate program

 Currently, admissions decisions in our department are made once a year, in early Spring (February-April) for Fall entry (September).
 The usual application deadline is January 15th.

 Admission to our graduate program is not my decision to make alone.
 Admission to the University and admission to our graduate program are two distinct, but linked processes.
 Your application will first be evaluated by the Faculty of Graduate Studies to see if you meet the University’s minimum admissions requirements.
 If it does, your application will be evaluated by the department’s graduate affairs committee to see if you will be eligible for departmental awards and to see if I will support your application as a potential advisor.

 Please note that my policy is to not make any decisions about supporting your application for admission without any form of contact, as I feel it’s important to get to know you as a scholar!
 You are the most important part of the graduate student experience, after all.

 I recommend taking some time to familiarize yourself with UVic’s Geography graduate program via our website, which includes application instructions, admissions requirements, and other important information, including language testing and further details related to coming to Canada if you are an international student.